peteroupc/MailLib/api/com.upokecenter.mail.Message.md

  versions of the same message.
 * `Message SetTextBody​(String str)`<br>
  Sets the body of this message to the specified plain text string.
+* `String ToMailtoUri()`<br>
+ Generates a MailTo URI (uniform resource identifier) corresponding to this message.
 * `String ToMailtoUrl()`<br>
- Generates a "mailto:" URL corresponding to this message.
+ Deprecated.
+Renamed to ToMailtoUri.
+ Renamed to ToMailtoUri.

 ## Constructors